fenixkz/rl_journey/Lesson-4/theory.md

 1. Speed up training
 2. Diversify the training data

-Okay, so far, so good.
-More data, more diverse data, faster training – sounds like a win-win.
-But hold your kunais for a second.
-Remember how we talked about policy gradient methods, like REINFORCE and even our basic AAC, being on-policy?
-That means they learn from data generated by the current policy we are trying to improve.
-If our policy $\pi_\theta$ says to "go right" 70% of the time, we take that action, see what happens, and update $\pi_\theta$  based on that experience.
+Okay, so far so good.
+More data, more diverse data, faster training - sounds like a win-win.
+But we need to talk about why it might be making our training worse.

+Remember how we talked about PG methods, like REINFORCE and AAC, being on-policy?
+That means they learn from data generated by the same policy that we are trying to improve.
+But it can be easily seen how this Naruto's approach can break this condition.
+Let's review how:

-Now, with our A3C setup and all these Naruto clones (workers) running around:
+- We have a global policy, $\theta_{global}$, that all workers (clones) try to improve

-Each worker grabs a copy of the global policy parameters $\theta_{global}$ to its local brain $\theta_{local}$.
-It then goes off into its own instance of the environment and collects a bunch of experiences $(s_t, a_t, r_{t+1}, s_{t+1})$ using its $\theta_{local}$.
-After a bit, it calculates gradients $∇θ_{local}$ and sends them up to update $\theta_{global}$.
+- In the beginning each worker grabs a copy of the global policy parameters $\theta_{global}$ to its local brain $\theta_{local}$
+- It then goes off into its own instance of the environment and collects a bunch of experiences $(s_t, a_t, r_{t+1}, s_{t+1})$ using its $\theta_{local}$.

-**Here’s the potential hiccup:**

-Worker #1 (Naruto Clone Prime) starts its adventure with $\theta_{local}$ copied from $\theta_{global}$ at time $T$.
-It spends some time collecting data.
-But in the meantime, Worker #2, #3, all the way to Worker #N (the rest of the Kage Bunshin army) are also collecting data and sending their own gradient updates back to $\theta_{global}$.
+- After a bit, it calculates gradients $\nabla \theta_{local}$ and sends them up to update $\theta_{global}$.

-So, by the time Worker #1 is ready to send its gradients, $\theta_{global}$ update, the global policy might already be different from the $\theta_{global}$ it originally copied to its $\theta_{local}$!
-The policy it used to gather data ($\theta_{local}$) isn't exactly the same as the most current global policy.
+**But here’s the potential hiccup**: by the time a worker tries to update the $\theta_{global}$, it can be updated already by other workers, so it is not the same anymore.
+So, the global policy is already different from the $\theta_{global}$ the worker originally copied to its $\theta_{local}$!
+The policy it used to gather data, $\theta_{local}$, isn't exactly the same as the policy it tries to improve.

-**Is A3C On-Policy or Off-Policy Then?
-And Why Does It Still Work?**

-This is a classic "well, it's complicated... but not really" situation.
-Technically, because of that delay and the continuous updates to the global network from other workers, the data each worker uses to compute its gradients is generated by a policy $\theta_{local}$ that can be slightly "stale" compared to the absolute latest $\theta_{global}$.
-So, A3C is not a strictly on-policy algorithm.
-Does it mean that we cannot use it?
-Of course not.

-A3C showed impressive results and that is probably why:

-- The "Staleness" Isn't Usually That Bad
+### Why A3C works

+Despite that potential hiccup we discussed before, A3C used that Naruto's approach and showed impressive results.
+Why?

-Workers typically sync their $\theta_{local}$ with $\theta_{global}$ pretty frequently (e.g., after collecting a small batch of, say, 5 or 20 steps).
+1. In A3C workers typically sync their $\theta_{local}$ with $\theta_{global}$ pretty frequently (e.g., after collecting a small batch of, say, 5 or 20 steps).
 So, the $\theta_{local}$ isn't ancient history; it's just a little bit behind the curve.
 The difference between the policy used for data collection and the global policy being updated is often small.

-- Diversity Overrides Minor Off-Policy Effects

-This is the big one.
-The massive benefit you get from all those workers collecting diverse, decorrelated experiences outweighs the off-policy scent.
+2. The massive benefit you get from all those workers collecting diverse, decorrelated experiences outweighs the off-policy scent.
 Remember our correlation problem with a single agent?
 A3C naturally solves this problem by having several agents gathering data.
 This rich, varied data helps stabilize the learning process significantly.

-- Gradients are Still Pointing "Generally" Right

-Even if $\theta_{local}$ is a really old, the gradients computed from its experience are still likely to push $\theta_{global}$ in a beneficial direction.
+3. Even if $\theta_{local}$ is a really old, the gradients computed from its experience are still likely to push $\theta_{global}$ in a beneficial direction.
 The environment dynamics don't usually change so drastically that what was good for a policy five steps ago is terrible for the current one.

-So, to sum it up: A3C isn't strictly, 100% pure on-policy in the way that a single-threaded REINFORCE agent (that updates only after a full episode with no other policy changes) would be.
+A3C isn't strictly, 100% pure on-policy in the way that a single-threaded REINFORCE agent (that updates only after a full episode with no other policy changes) would be.
 There's a touch of off-policy flavor because of the asynchronous updates from multiple workers.
 But it works because the policies don't diverge too dramatically between syncs, and the immense benefits of parallel, decorrelated data collection provide a much more stable and efficient learning signal overall.
 The global policy is learning from the collective, slightly time-delayed wisdom of its many clones.

-But let's think for a moment, why do we really care that the algorithm is on-policy or off-policy?
+If you are confused about why do we really care that the algorithm is on-policy or off-policy, let's discuss it.

 ---